Cleavers, Catchweed Bedstraw, Goose Grass, Sticky Willy, ETC.

 Galium aparine L. is the correct and accepted scientific name of Cleavers (etc.).
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 634 species in the Galium genus (as of 4-6-20 when I am updating this page).
-It is a member of the Rubiaceae Family with a total of 596 genera.
+Plants of the World Online lists 634 species in the Galium genus (as of 3-7-21 when I last updated this page).
+It is a member of the plant family Rubiaceae with a total of 601 genera.
 Those numbers could change periodically as updates are made.

 The above distribution map for Galium aparine is from Plants of the World Online.
 Areas in green are where the species is native and purple where it has been introduced.
 The map on the USDA Plants Database for North America is similar.